 provides information about Choose and Cut Christmas tree farms by city, county and region.
 Some of the popular Christmas tree species grown in Virginia include the White pine, Scotch pine, Virginia pine, Norway spruce, Blue spruce, Fraser fir and Douglas fir.

-includes a listing of many tree farms located around the state of West Virginia.
+, which includes a listing of many tree farms located around the state of West Virginia.

 The Southern Christmas Tree Association